-Note 7-Shareholders' Equity
+Note 9-Shareholders' Equity

 Class A Ordinary Shares - The Company is authorized to issue 500,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
 Holders of the Company's Class A ordinary shares are entitled to one vote for each share.
-At March 31, 2021, there were 31,116,305 Class A ordinary shares issued or outstanding, including 28,295,737 Class A ordinary shares subject to possible redemption.
+As of March 31, 2021, there were 31,116,305 Class A ordinary shares issued and outstanding, all of which are subject to possible redemption and are classified as temporary equity (see Note 8).